 Larry Hood (Chair): Mr. Hood is a retired assurance partner, having spent his entire 35 year career, with the accounting firm KPMG.
 Larry holds a Bachelor of Commerce from Saint Mary's University and is a Chartered Accountant.
 During Larry's career he served many clients, gaining extensive experience in the fishing industry.
-Larry has been involved with many community projects and currently sits on the Board of Governors of Saint Mary's University.
+Larry has been involved with many community projects and has recently retired from the Board of Governors of Saint Mary's University.